Rich Irvin: Early life and education

-Irvin was born on July 7, 1971 in Tyrone, Pennsylvania.
-He graduated from Juniata Valley High School in 1989, and earned a Bachelor of Science degreee in accounting from Indiana University of Pennsylvania in 1994.
+Irvin was born on July 7, 1971, in Tyrone, Pennsylvania.
+He graduated from Juniata Valley High School in 1989, and earned a Bachelor of Science degree in accounting from Indiana University of Pennsylvania in 1994.

 Political career

 From 1996 until 2014, Irvin served as Treasurer of Huntingdon County, Pennsylvania.

 In 2014, Irvin launched a primary challenge against incumbent Republican State Representative Mike Fleck to represent Pennsylvania's 81st District.
 Irvin was removed from the primary ballot, but ran a successful write-in campaign, defeating Fleck.
-In general election, Irvin once again faced Fleck, who had won the Democratic Party nomination as a write-in candidate.
+In the general election, Irvin once again faced Fleck, who had won the Democratic Party nomination as a write-in candidate.
 Irvin ultimately won against Fleck in the general election.
 Irvin was later re-elected to four more consecutive terms.

 In 2020, Irvin was among 26 Pennsylvania House Republicans who called for the reversal of Joe Biden's certification as the winner of Pennsylvania's electoral votes in the 2020 United States presidential election, citing false claims of election irregularities.

 Personal life

 Irvin is married to his wife, Jaime Ewell.
-The couple lives in Spruce Creek Township, Huntingdon County, Pennsylvania with their four children.
+The couple lives in Spruce Creek Township, Pennsylvania, with their four children.